 Who We Are

-Covenant Day School is a community of believers – leaders, teachers, students, and families in pursuit of Christ-centered excellence in learning and in all of life.
-Covenant Day School is a ministry of Christ Covenant Church.
+Covenant Day is a community of believers – leaders, teachers, students, and families in pursuit of Christ-centered excellence in learning and in all of life.

 - Mission